hatakkey/MAG-cups/docs/fixed-sessions_verification.md

 Peak values last reset at : 04/11/2025 13:40:33
 Executed 20 lines in 0.0 seconds from file "cf1:\scripts-md\sessions"
 ```
-The statistics on UP2 show the 10 users via the below predefined script
+The statistics on UP2 show the 10 users via the below predefined script.

 ```bash
 *A:UP2#